MicrosoftDocs/OfficeDocs-O365ITPro/yammer/troubleshoot-problems/troubleshoot-native-mode.md

 Whatever path you choose, we recommend you communicate clearly to the users in your network of the changes that are coming so that they can alert you of any concerns or potential issues.

-### Why aren't external participants in individual conversations supported in Native Mode?*
+### Why aren't external participants in individual conversations supported in Native Mode

 Guests in external groups in Yammer are not currently Azure B2B guests, and so their userIDs are not associated with an account in Azure Active Directory for your Office 365 tenant.
 Since eDiscovery (coming soon) requires all users to be in AAD, Yammer's current model of external groups cannot be supported in Native Mode.
 Yammer does expect to add support for Azure B2B guests in Native Mode, so we do expect to support adding guests to groups in Yammer in the future.